The Great War of Archimedes

-The Great War of Archimedes (アルキメデスの大戦, Arukimedesu no taisen) is a 2019 Japanese historical film directed and written by Takashi Yamazaki.
+The Great War of Archimedes (アルキメデスの大戦, Arukimedesu no taisen) is a 2019 Japanese historical drama film directed, written and with visual effects by Takashi Yamazaki.
 Concerning the building of the battleship Yamato, the film is based on a manga by Norifusa Mita.
 It is a fictionalized telling of the political maneuvers, specifically pertaining to budget and cost issues, that led to the decision to build the Yamato.
 The film was dubbed into various languages and distributed worldwide.

 Plot

-Rear Admiral Shigetarō Shimada and Vice Admiral Tadamichi Hirayama of the Imperial Japanese Navy (IJN) propose to build the super-battleship.
+Rear Admiral Shigetarō Shimada and Vice Admiral Tadamichi Hirayama of the Imperial Japanese Navy (IJN) propose to build a super-battleship.
 Admirals Yamamoto and Nagano, who support aircraft carriers, recruit Tadashi Kai to find faults with the proposal.
 Kai is an autistic mathematics prodigy obsessed with geometry.

-Kai uses copied blueprints, extrapolations from the design of the battleship Nagato, and shipbuilding procurement data from personal connections, to show that the steel for the new battleship will cost twice the amount estimated by Hirayama, the designer.
+Kai uses copied blueprints and extrapolations from the design of the battleship Nagato, and shipbuilding procurement data from personal connections, to show that the new battleship will cost twice the amount estimated by Hirayama, the designer.
 Hirayama admits to misreporting the cost to get the ship approved, and intended to compensate the shipbuilders by overpaying on future cruisers.
 Hirayama withdraws the proposal when Kai finds a flaw in the design.
 The aircraft carrier proposed by Yamamoto's faction is approved instead.